Syntrice/python-programming-mooc-2024/README.md

 # Python Programming MOOC 2024

 This repository contains my solutions to the University of Helsinki's Python Programming MOOC 2024, which can be found here: https://programming-24.mooc.fi/.
+Unfortunately, these exercises were completed before I was fully competent in making regular, clear commits, so there is no clear timeline of completion.

 The course is split into two sections of seven parts.
 "Introduction to Programming" covers parts 1-7, while "Advanced Course in Programming" covers parts 8-14.
-Belpow is an outline of the course, highlighting which topics I covered by completing these exercises.
+Below is an outline of the course, highlighting which topics I covered by completing these exercises.

 ## Introduction to Programming